The Reading Wars: Why Natural Learning Fails in Classrooms

 This post is about the teaching and learning of reading.
 I’m going to argue that the ways that children learn to read naturally, in life outside of the classroom, fail when they are imported into the classroom.
 Let’s start with children who teach themselves to read outside of school.

 Roughly 5% of children enter first grade already knowing how to read reasonably well, and perhaps as many as 1%, referred to as precocious readers, read fluently by the age four.
 I have witnessed this phenomenon twice, as my youngest brother and my son were both precocious readers.
 I have no idea how they learned, but I can assure you that nobody systematically taught them.
 They were read to a lot, they were surrounded by reading materials and by people who read, and they somehow just picked it up.

-• Precocious reading does not depend on unusually high IQ or any particular personality trait.
+- Precocious reading does not depend on an unusually high IQ or any particular personality trait.
 Although some precocious readers have IQ scores in the gifted range, many others score about average.
 Personality tests likewise reveal no consistent differences between precocious readers and other children.

 The fact that precocious readers learn to read relatively quickly, before they are four years old, with no evidence of stress and much evidence of pleasure, suggests that learning to read in this way is not very difficult when a person really wants to do it.
 Learning to read, for them, quite literally, is child's play.

 How unschoolers and children in democratic or free schools learn to read